The Secretary of State was asked—

 I thank the hon.
 Gentleman and renew the points I made earlier and the tributes I pay to care home workers.
 The particular case he raises is important and troubling, so if he would be kind enough to write to me with details, setting out exactly what happened, I would be very happy to reply.

 We have seen the most amazing upsurge in community spirit in this country, with millions of people coming together to support their neighbours.
 Does my right hon.
-Friend agree that we need to sustain this community spirit into the future, which means supporting the social infrastructure of local places, such as libraries, youth clubs and community businesses, and it means Whitehall giving away power, so that, finally, local communities can take back control?
+Friend agree that we need to sustain this community spirit into the future, which means supporting the social infrastructure of local places, such as libraries, youth clubs and community businesses, and means Whitehall giving away power, so that, finally, local communities can take back control?

 I thank my hon.
 Friend for everything he has done to champion the voluntary sector and community spirit over many years.
 I have followed his campaigns with interest and with support.
 I think there is now an opportunity to build on the way the nation came together during the covid crisis and to deliver even more of the kind of projects that he wants.
-We will certainly be putting our support behind those types of community initiatives.
+We will certainly be putting our support behind those types of community initiative.

 I am grateful to the hon.
 Lady.
 She is right to draw attention to one of the most remarkable features of the covid crisis, which was the way that the country and the Government were able to help thousands and thousands of homeless people to find accommodation.
 In other countries, where they were less fortunate, we saw serious epidemics among the homeless.
 Thankfully, we have so far avoided that, and we are taking forward plans with Dame Louise Casey and my right hon.
 Friend the Secretary of State for Communities and Local Government to ensure that the 15,000 do not just come back on to the streets.
 We will do everything we can to stamp out homelessness in this country.

 The Queen Elizabeth Hospital in King’s Lynn serves more than 300,000 people across Norfolk, Cambridgeshire and Lincolnshire.
-On the 40th anniversary of a hospital only built to last 30 years, does my right hon.
-Friend agree that the dedication shown by staff in responding to coronavirus deserves to be recognised by including the Queen Elizabeth in our new hospital building programme?
+On the 40th anniversary of a hospital built to last only 30 years, does my right hon.
+Friend agree that the dedication shown by staff in responding to coronavirus deserves to be recognised by our including the Queen Elizabeth in our new hospital building programme?

 Of course, this Government were elected to build 40 new hospitals, and that is what we are going to do.
 My right hon.
 Friend the Secretary of State for Health and Social Care will be setting out the list, but I can also tell my hon.
 Friend that the Queen Elizabeth Hospital was awarded £9 million in October for urgent upgrades to protect vital frontline care.
 I am sure he will understand that further, long-term solutions are now under active consideration.